uplinktv/ibmmq-devops/README.md

-## Uplink TV - Install IBM MQ
+## Uplink TV - Install IBM MQ on Linux

+This document describes the steps for installing IBM MQ on Linux

 ### Installation Steps

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ##### Add UNIX user account 'mqm'